itsneufox/tapi/CONTRIBUTING.md

-# Contributing to pawnctl
+# Contributing to tapi

-Thank you for your interest in contributing to pawnctl!
+Thank you for your interest in contributing to tapi!
 This guide will help you get started with development and contributing to the project.

 ## 🚀 Getting Started